Attapeu: Transport

 Attapeu International Airport is about 28 km from Attapeu.
 The airport opened in May 2015 but did not receive flights until April 2016, when Lao Airlines introduced flights from Vientiane via Pakse.
-However, the airline withdrew from the market in October 2016 due to low demand.
+The airline withdrew from the market in October 2016 due to low demand.
 TTR Weekly attributed the airport's condition to the lack of nearby tourist attractions, even though commercial activity has risen due to Attapeu's proximity to Vietnam.